qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - empty trash button when i try and delete the trash it just keeps coming back submitted

 ## intent:mark_as_spam
+- i can't enter the spam into the spam what do i do
 - where is the mark as spam swipe
 - i am not able to mark the email as spam
 - when i mark something as spam why do i keep getting spam from the same email address